navid0308/A1Evo_MJ_Custom/README.md

 Guides, Changes and FAQs - https://www.avsforum.com/threads/a1evo-mj-custom.3325897/

 ## Changelogs
+### Update PureEQ v2.8.0 changelog -
+Always fun to learn new things - turns out you cannot simply average dB values like regular numbers!
+It has to be converted to linear power, averaged and then converted back to decibels.
+So, this update will have fundamental changes to SPL determination/handling and will be applicable for everyone.
+* Use the correct mathmatical formula for averaging dB values to determine SPL accurately
+* Adjust smoothing across various places to optimize different workflows, including auto-leveling
+* Crossover determination is now based on reduction of the average "dip" in the evaluation range
+* Rename and reorganize a bunch of functions for easier understanding
+* Reduce minimum delay range span to better focus on time alignment

 ### Update 12/22/2025 PureEQ v2.7.5 changelog -
 This update is applicable to both Audyssey and REW filtering.
 I liked how everything sounded with Psy smoothing for the various SPL calculations, but auto-leveling seems to have the highest correlation with 1/1 smoothing.
 So, I ended up using both where they excel.
 * Revert back to Psy smoothing for all SPL related calculations except auto-leveling